JeffDeCola/my-go-examples/README.md

 * [raspi-gpio](https://github.com/JeffDeCola/my-go-examples/tree/master/single-board-computers/raspi-gpio)

-  _Using googles `periph` library to control a Raspberry Pi's GPIO input/output pins.
+  _Using googles `periph` library to control a Raspberry Pi's GPIO (General Purpose Input/Output) pins.
 The example used will be turning on/off an external LED via a button._

 ### TESTING